Find Affordable College Courses

 Blacksburg, VA

-Out of the 3 schools in Virginia that were part of this year’s ranking, Virginia Tech landed the # 3 spot on the list.
-Located in the city of Blacksburg, Virginia Tech is a public school with a fairly large student population.
+A rank of #3 on this year’s list means Virginia Tech is a great place for geological and earth sciences students working on their master’s degree.
+Located in the small city of Blacksburg, Virginia Tech is a public college with a fairly large student population.

 Women make up 67% of the geology majors at the school.